-- (1) For purposes of this regulation "long distance travel" is a trip of 200 km or more. - (2) The Cabinet member responsible for transport must, after consultation with the Cabinet members responsible for cooperative governance and traditional affairs, health, police, trade, industry and competition, and justice and correctional services, issue directions for the resumption of different modes of public transport to cater for the gradual return to work of people, in respect of- - (a) domestic air travel; - (b) rail, bus services, taxi services; - (c) e-hailing services; and - (d) private vehicles. - (3) Bus and taxi services- - (a) may not carry more than 70% of the licensed capacity for long distance travel; and - (b) may carry 100% of the licensed capacity for any trip not regarded as long distance travel in terms of subregulation (1). - (4) A driver, owner or operator of public transport may not allow any member of the public not wearing a face mask, to board or be conveyed in a public transport owned or operated by him or her. - (5) The directions to be issued by the Cabinet member responsible for transport must set out the health protocols that must be adhered to and the steps to be followed for the limitation of the exposure of members of the public using public transport to COVID-19.
+- (1) For purposes of this regulation "long distance travel" is a trip of 200 km or more. - (2) The Cabinet member responsible for transport must, after consultation with the Cabinet members responsible for cooperative governance and traditional affairs, health, police, trade, industry and competition, and justice and correctional services, issue directions for the resumption of different modes of public transport to cater for the gradual return to work of people, in respect of- - (a) domestic air travel; - (b) rail, bus services, taxi services; - (c) e-hailing services; and - (d) private vehicles. - (3) Bus and taxi services- - (a) may not carry more than 70 percent of the licensed capacity for long distance travel; and - (b) may carry 100 percent of the licensed capacity for any trip not regarded as long distance travel in terms of subregulation (1). - (4) A driver, owner or operator of public transport may not allow any member of the public who is not wearing a face mask, to board or be conveyed in a public transport owned or operated by him or her. - (5) The directions to be issued by the Cabinet member responsible fortransport must set out the health protocols that must be adhered to and the steps to be followed for the limitation of the exposure of members of the public using public transport to COVID-19.

-61. Sale, dispensing or transportation of liquor
+62. Sale, dispensing and transportation of liquor

-- (1) The sale of liquor- - (a) by a licensed premises for off-consumption, is permitted from 09h00 to 17h00, from Mondays to Thursdays, excluding Fridays, Saturdays, Sundays and public holidays; - (b) by a licensed premises for on-site consumption is permitted, subject to strict adherence to the curfew contemplated in regulation 50(1). - (2) The sale of liquor in contravention with subregulation (1) is an offence.
+- (1) The sale of liquor - (a) by a licensed premises for off-site consumption, is permitted during licenced trading hours, subject to the laws governing such licences; and - by a licensed premises for on-site consumption is permitted, subject to strict adherence to the curfew contemplated in regulation 50(3). - (2) The transportation of liquor is permitted. - (3) The consumption of liquor in public places, except in licensed on-site consumption premises, is not permitted. - (4) The sale and consumption of liquor in contravention of subregulation (1)(b) and (3), is an offence.

-62. Operation of economic sector
+63. Operation of economic sector